rigzba21/Dobroz/README.md

 TO-DO:
 --------
+- [ ] Remove ncurses, and switch to a GUI or update to ncurses 6
 - [ ] add XML domain configuration
 - [ ] gui (QT or JavaFX;ncurses keybindings not consistent)
 - [x] refresh display stats